snacktavish/TreeUpdatingComparison/TreeUpdating.md

 By default, EP uses Raxml to estimate ML phylogenies - but the updated alignemnet is saved as output_dir/RESULTS/extended.aln, which you can use to estimate a phylogeny using any method.

-The new taxa we have added were damples in the last month - whereas the extisting tips are form 2019 or earlier.
+The new taxa we have added were damples in the last month - whereas the extisting tips are from 2019 or earlier.

 **Q** *Are our new sequences (SRR19310037, SRR19310038, and SRR19127720) closely related in the ML tree?*